 Although alcohol use is prevalent in the United States, there’s a lot of misunderstanding around alcohol addiction.
 It’s true that most people who use alcohol do not develop a problem with alcohol addiction or abuse.
 However, this doesn’t necessarily mean that you are immune to alcohol addiction.
-You may wonder if you, a loved one, or a family member suffer from alcohol addiction?

-You should know these are all common questions and you are not alone.
 This article will help you identify some of the signs to help identify addiction and teach you how you can access different treatment options.

 How Do You Define an Alcoholic?